Advertisement

 May 19, 2023

 “This is a trend that is just beginning.
 It almost as if the Fed wants this to happen,” says Andy Schectman, president and CEO of Miles Franklin Precious Metals.
 He believes that the Fed wants all the money to leave regional banks because, “they could just disallow the ability for the money market to park their money inside the overnight repo market.”
-He explains that when President Joe Biden nominated Jared Bernstein, who previously supported de-dollarization, it made the role of the U.S. dollar as world reserve currency vulnerable.
+He explains that when President J-------n nominated Jared Bernstein, who previously supported de-dollarization, it made the role of the U.S. dollar as world reserve currency vulnerable.
 Plus, he argues that instead of tackling the massive debt issue, the U.S. tends to find an unrelated “villain” to blame.
-“It’s almost as if you’re looking for a villain such as Putin, Xi Jinping, OPEC, and all the countries moving away from the dollar,” he exclaims.
+“It’s almost as if you’re looking for a villain such as P---n, Xi Jinping, OPEC, and all the countries moving away from the dollar,” he exclaims.
 “But you have to give them reason to de-dollarize, to move away from the system because how do you pay this off?
 There’s no way out of this mess.
 It’s either inflation or default,” he concludes.

 ______________________________________________________

-If you wish to contact the author of any reader submitted guest post, you can give us an email at UniversalOm432Hz@gmail.com and we’ll forward your request to the author.
+If you wish to contact the author of a post, you can send us an email at voyagesoflight@gmail.com and we’ll forward your request to the author (if available).
+If you have any questions about a post or the website, you may also forward your questions and concerns to the same email address.

 ______________________________________________________